 TEEN PARENT SUPPORT SERVICES (TPSS) (EC §54740 et.
 Seq.): This is a district-based program that serves expectant and parenting students within the Santa Ana Unified School District.
 Students remain in their respective traditional or alternative schools while they receive case management support and guidance from the TPSS staff.
-By facilitating collaboration between district, school, home and community, teen parents are provided with opportunities to assist them in successfully managing their responsibilities in school as well as meeting the needs of their children.
+By facilitating collaboration between the district, school, home, and community, teen parents are provided with opportunities to assist them in successfully managing their responsibilities in school as well as meeting the needs of their children.

-STUDENT RIGHTS & OPTIONS: The District shall apply no rule concerning a pupil's actual or potential parental, family, or marital status that treats pupils differently on the basis of sex.
+STUDENT RIGHTS AND OPTIONS: The District shall apply no rule concerning a pupil's actual or potential parental, family, or marital status that treats pupils differently on the basis of sex.
 The District shall not exclude or deny any pupil from any educational program or activity solely on the basis of the pupil's pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom.
 Pregnant or parenting pupils are not excluded from participation in their regular school programs or required to participate in pregnant-pupil programs or alternative educational programs.
 Pregnant/parenting pupils who voluntarily participate in alternative programs are given educational programs, activities, and courses equal to the regular program.
-The District treats pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom in the same manner and under the same policies as any other temporary disability.
+The District treats pregnancy, childbirth, false pregnancy, termination of pregnancy, childbirth, false pregnancy disability.

-LACTATION ACCOMMODATIONS: The District shall provide reasonable accommodations to a lactating pupil on a school campus to express breast milk, breast-feed an infant child, or address other needs related to breast-feeding.
+LACTATION ACCOMMODATIONS: The District shall provide reasonable accommodations to a lactating pupil on a school campus to express breast milk, breastfeed an infant child, or address other needs related to breastfeeding.
 A school shall be required to provide the reasonable accommodations specified only if there is at least one lactating pupil on the school campus.
-Reasonable accommodations under this section include, but are not limited to, all of the following: i.
-Access to a private and secure room, other than a restroom, to express breast milk or breast-feed an infant child. ii.
+Reasonable accommodations under this section include but are not limited to, all of the following: i.
+Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child. ii.
 Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk. iii.
 Access to a power source for a breast pump or any other equipment used to express breast milk. iv.
 Access to a place to store expressed breast milk safely.

-A lactating pupil shall be provided a reasonable amount of time to accommodate her need to express breast milk or breast-feed an infant child.
+A lactating pupil shall be provided a reasonable amount of time to accommodate her need to express breast milk or breastfeed an infant child.
 Only school sites with at least one lactating pupil shall provide the reasonable accommodations specified above.
 A school subject to this may use an existing facility to meet the requirements.
 A pupil shall not incur an academic penalty as a result of her use, during the school day, of the reasonable accommodations specified in this section, and shall be provided the opportunity to make up any work missed due to such use.